NAVER-INTEL-Co-Lab/gaudi-geometric-learning/tutorials_and_examples/pyg_examples/README.md

 Currently, we cannot run `ClusterData`, which requires either `pyg-lib` or `torch-sparse`, while both `pyg-lib` and `torch-sparse` only support CUDA GPUs.
 See the error messages [here](Example7/error.pdf).
 See the [subfolder](Example7/).

+See the related issue on Pytorch Cluster GitHub repo [here](https://github.com/rusty1s/pytorch_cluster/issues/230).

+See the related discussion on PyG GitHub repo [here](https://github.com/pyg-team/pytorch_geometric/discussions/9760).

+See the related question on Intel Gaudi forum [here]().

 ### ✅ Example 8: Node Classification (with W&B)